AcousticOdometry/python-recorder/README.md

 Device independent framework for synchronized recording.
 Originally designed to record audio and video from a Realsense camera and several microphones.
 This framework is designed for researchers collecting multimodal datasets.
-It provides an easy command line application which allows to configure, test and use the available sensors in the host machine.
+It provides an easy to use command line application that allows to configure, test and use the available sensors in the host machine while providing intuitive mechanisms to synchronize the recording devices with the specific event that one wants to record.
 The framework can be divided in two main features:

 ## Devices
 They provide a common interface to initialize, `start` and `stop` a recording,